morozovaolga/OCR2HTML/README.en.md

 5) (optional) post_cleanup.py — joins spaced letters, fixes intraword gaps, converts Latin→Cyrillic.
 6) (optional) gigachat_check.py or ollama_check.py — AI-powered grammar and OCR error correction.

-How LanguageTool (--lt-cloud) works:
+How LanguageTool and Yandex.Speller work together:
 LanguageTool is a cloud-based grammar and spelling checker.
-This project uses it only for safe automatic corrections.
+This project uses it only for safe automatic corrections, without changing style or grammar.

 What it does:
-1. Sends text in chunks (by paragraphs, up to 6000 characters) to LanguageTool cloud API
+1. Sends text in chunks (by paragraphs, up to 6000 characters by default, adjustable via `--chunk-size`) to the LanguageTool cloud API
 2. Receives a list of found errors and suggested fixes
 3. Applies only "safe" fixes:
    - Spelling errors (MORFOLOGIK) — e.g., "машына" → "машина", "карова" → "корова"
    - Whitespace (WHITESPACE, SPACE) — extra or missing spaces
    - Multiple spaces (MULTIPLE_SPACES) — "two   spaces" → "two spaces"
    - Double punctuation (DOUBLE_PUNCTUATION) — "??" → "?"
-4. Ignores stylistic and grammar rules — only safe spelling corrections
-5. Applies the first suggested fix for each safe match
+4. Applies the first suggested fix for each safe match and avoids overlapping corrections
-6. Avoids overlapping corrections
+5. Optionally (`--with-yandex`) runs Yandex.Speller after LanguageTool for an extra pass of simple spelling fixes (language override via `--yandex-lang`)

 What it does NOT do:
 - Does not fix style